Huotes/CommitMaker/README.md

 Chuck Norris is the reason why Waldo is hiding.

 July 4th is Independence day.
 And the day Chuck Norris was born.
 Coincidence?
 I think not.

+Tom Clancy has to pay royalties to Chuck Norris because 'The Sum of All Fears' is the name of Chuck Norris' autobiography.